OraOpenSource/oos-utils/README.md

 OOS Utils is a set of commonly used PL/SQL utility methods.

-NOTE: OOS Utils is currently in Alpha release.
-Do not install in production.*
+NOTE: OOS Utils is currently in Beta. **Do not install in production.**s

 ## Documentation